LibraryOfCongress/seeing-lost-enclaves/soundscapes/index.md

 Can you use keywords to find these sounds in public archives?

-You can find a lot of free to use sounds at the website [Freesound.org](http://freesound.org), like this recording of chickens: [https://freesound.org/people/elkinjn/sounds/500637/](https://freesound.org/people/elkinjn/sounds/500637/), or this recording by Miranda Huang titled "Chinatown Sidewalk": [https://freesound.org/people/MirandaHuang/sounds/232281/](https://freesound.org/people/MirandaHuang/sounds/232281/).
+You can find a lot of free to use sounds online.
+We used freesound.org, where we found this recording of chickens: [https://freesound.org/people/elkinjn/sounds/500637/](https://freesound.org/people/elkinjn/sounds/500637/), or this recording by Miranda Huang titled "Chinatown Sidewalk": [https://freesound.org/people/MirandaHuang/sounds/232281/](https://freesound.org/people/MirandaHuang/sounds/232281/).

 Let's focus on other clues in this photo.
 It is on a street.
 What does a busy street sound like in a shopping district?
 Do we know what languages are spoken in this neighborhood?
 Can we go out to record these specific sounds?